 Frequently Asked Questions

-St. Luke’s School enrolls 285 students of all faiths from Junior Kindergarten through Grade 8.
-There is one homeroom for Grades 5 - 8.
+St. Luke’s School enrolls 325 students of all faiths from Junior Kindergarten through Grade 8.

-There are typically 16 students in Junior Kindergarten with two head teachers.
-In Kindergarten through Grade 3, we offer two sections, and the class size increases to approximately 18 students with two head teachers.
-Grades 5 - 8 have approximately 23 students per grade.
+There are typically 18 students in Junior Kindergarten with two head teachers.
+In Kindergarten through Grade 8, we offer two sections, and the class size increases to approximately 18-20 students.

 The overall student-teacher ratio is approximately 6:1.
 In Kindergarten - Grade 4, children learn in full groups, half groups, and small groups.
 In Grades 5 - 8, the program becomes increasingly departmentalized; students learn in full groups and half groups.
 There are special area teachers for foreign languages, art, dance, music, technology, science, library, world religions, and physical education.